 - Power: 240V / 2,250W / 15A

 - Exterior Dimensions: 57″ W x 52″ D x 82″ H

 - Smartphone controlled

 - Large, you’ll need ample space

-We are in love with the gorgeous, contemporary, Italian-designed Clearlight Sanctuary Sauna.
+We are in love with the gorgeous, contemporary Clearlight Sanctuary 2 Sauna.
 These state-of-the-art saunas feature a full-spectrum heating system that creates consistent, even heat.

 Easily control your sauna remotely with their app.
 It also comes with a built-in charging and audio station, a door handle/smartphone cradle, 8mm thick glass front and ceiling, and furniture-grade materials and construction.

-They also offer a slew of upgrades such as Jacuzzi LED Light Therapy, Electric Aroma Therapy, and a Bench Cushion if you so desire.
+They also offer a slew of upgrades such as Jacuzzi LED Light Therapy, Electric Aroma Therapy, and a bench cushion if you so desire.
 This sauna is extremely luxurious, so remember that when you find out the cost.
-We did some digging and found it for around $7,000, but it can go up from there.
+We did some digging and found it for around $8,000, but it can go up from there.